xavsln/DockChain/README.md

 # introduction

-# Test the dApp locally from Hardhat
+# To use the dApp locally from Hardhat

 ## Launch the local blockchain